babakshofficial/baysian_decision_theory/README.md

 # Bayesian Decision Theory

-This project is an implementation of Bayesian decision theory concepts, using Python to explore probabilistic classification models and performance metrics.
-The project includes modules for Bayesian inference, maximum likelihood (ML) estimation, maximum a posteriori (MAP) estimation, and performance assessment through classification accuracy and confusion matrices.
-This repository is ideal for those looking to deepen their understanding of Bayesian approaches in machine learning.
+This project provides an implementation of Bayesian decision theory concepts using Python, focusing on probabilistic classification models, Gaussian distribution analysis, and model evaluation metrics.
+The repository includes modules for Bayesian inference, maximum likelihood estimation, maximum a posteriori estimation, and performance metrics like classification accuracy and confusion matrices.

 ## Table of Contents
 - [Features](#features)